learn-co-curriculum/dsc-applying-gradient-descent-lab/README.md

 ## Let's include 2 predictors, $x_1$ and $x_2$

 Below, we generated a problem where we have 2 predictors.
 We generated data such that the best fit line is around $\hat y = 3x_1 -4x_2 +2$, noting that there is random noise introduced, so the final result will never be exactly that.
-Let's build what we built previously, but now create a `step_gradient` function that can take an *arbitrary* number of predictors (so the function should be able to include more than 2 predictors as well).
+Let's build what we built previously, but now create a `step_gradient_multi` function that can take an *arbitrary* number of predictors (so the function should be able to include more than 2 predictors as well).
 Good luck!

 ```python